-You are permitted and encouraged to plant flowers and shrubs around your condo.
+You are permitted and encouraged to plant flowers around your condo.
 Do not plant anything beyond 10 feet from your building.
-Owners need to contact the management company if they are planning to change their landscaping or plant any bushes or trees.
+Owners need to contact the management company if they are planning to change their landscaping or plant any shrubs or trees.
 This requires approval.
 Residents also need to know that if they put in landscaping they will be responsible for maintaining it, as will future owners of that unit.
 Residents need to contact the management company if they do not want their bushes trimmed or flower beds mulched.
 Mulching is not done every year; mulching times will be announced in the Gazette.
-Contact a trustee or the management company if you have any questions.
+Contact the Landscape committee or the management company if you have any questions.
 Contact the management company if you plan to change your landscaping.

 19. Who is responsible for bush trimming and leaf removal?

-Leaf removal is conducted twice each year by the management company.
+Leaf removal is conducted three times each year by the management company.
 Bush trimming of bushes planted by the Association will also be done by the management company unless you want to trim your own bushes.
 Residents are responsible for trimming any bushes they (or previous owners) have planted.
-See Question and Answer No. 11.
+See Question and Answer #18.

 20. Who is responsible for repair of my condominium deck?

 Decks are the responsibility of the owner.
 Deck style and colors must conform to other decks on the building.
-The Association will stain and paint the decks when the building is painted, about every 5 years.
-The owners are responsible for staining and painting the decks in other years.
+Staining the deck and painting the rails are the owner’s responsibility.
 Any changes or replacement of decks need to be approved by the Board.
 Contact the management company if you are thinking about changing or replacing your deck.
 Please see the Association vs Owner Responsibilities list under Rules and Regulations on this website.